virtuozzo/cloudscripting-docs/docs/reference/events.md

 where:

 - `jpsType` - *update* type presupposes a install add-on in an existing environment with a predefined listeners for *events*
-- `onInstall` - first event that will be executed upon environment installation, i.e. creating a new *CloudSCripting* directory
+- `onInstall` - first event that will be executed upon add-on installation, i.e. creating a new *CloudSCripting* file
     - cp - predefined `actions` and `events` in example required compute node.
 So they are filtered by *nodeGroup* **cp**
 - `onAfterScaleOut` - event that will be performed upon new compute node addition, namely writing the appropriate message to the <b>*addedNodes.txt*</b> file
 - `onAfterRestartNode` - event that will be triggered upon restarting a compute node, viz. writing a message to the <b>*fileaddedNodes.txt*</b> file with a record on which node has been restarted